onethirteenco/bitbuddy/README.md

   **6. App Analytics**

 Bit Buddy features app analytics to better understand how users interact with the app.
 This information is used to improve the app and provide a better experience for all users.
 Bit Buddy uses TelemetryDeck for its analytics.
 Information collected is not shared with any third-party services, nor is it used for any other purpose than to improve Bit Buddy.
 Information cannot be used to identify you, your device, or the actions you take in Bit Buddy.
-If you have any questions about the analytics used in Bit Buddy, please contact us at support@bitbuddyapp.co or visit TelemetryDeck's website at https://telemetrydeck.com.
+If you have any questions about the analytics used in Bit Buddy, please contact us at support@onethirteen.co or visit TelemetryDeck's website at https://telemetrydeck.com.

   **7. Other Concerns/Issues**

-  If none of the above steps helped with your specific problem, users can contact us at support@bitbuddyapp.co, or use the "Report a Bug" button within the Settings pane of Bit Buddy.
-All correspondence from Bit Buddy will come from a domain with '@bitbuddy.co' at the end.
+  If none of the above steps helped with your specific problem, users can contact us at support@onethirteen.co, or use the "Report a Bug" button within the Settings pane of Bit Buddy.
+All correspondence from Bit Buddy/One Thirteen will come from a domain with '@onethirteen.co' at the end.

-**Updated November 21, 2024**
+**Updated November 24, 2025**